Second

 Therefore, it is possible to think that this poem was composed in

-Second, it is the next focus for "Ama no Kaguyama,."
+Second, it is the next focus for "Ama no Kaguyama, ."
 Through

-ancient times, according to "Wamyou-sho " etcetera, "Beppu Bay " has been known
+ancient times, according to "Wamyou-sho " etcetera, "Beppu Bay

-as a part of the place called "Ama."
+as a part of the place called "Ama

-The trace is the existence of the place name of "North and South Ama-be Gun."
+The trace is the existence of the place name of "North and South Ama-be Gun

 The aim of the next investigation is to search out whether Mt.Tsurumi,